We deploy the real environment, you take the scenario-based labs on us. Self-paced, from anywhere, at any time.

 Nagios Core Engine Compilation and Installation with Plugins Enterprise server and service monitoring has become more and more important as virtualization becomes the norm.
 This lab will show you how to download and compile both the Nagios Core monitoring engine as well as the common plugins that allow service and performance monitoring.
 We will then set up a web server that will display those statistics in a dashboard for easy viewing.

-Identify and Report on High CPU/Memory Utilization and Kill or Adjust Process Priorities.
 In order to do that, we need to generate a process that will cause high CPU utilization.
-Before you begin the scenario below, be sure to do the following:
+Before you begin the scenario below, be sure to do the following.
+Note that this is also covered in the video and lab guide.

 1. Create a file with the following command: